15 Harry Potter Things to do in London That You Can’t Miss

 Here is the address: 157 Wardour St, London W1F 8WQ

-It’s located right by the grassy area and features Harry on his Nimbus 2000 playing Quidditch!
+Keep an eye out for the Harry Potter statue near the grassy area — it features Harry on his Nimbus 2000 playing Quidditch.

 This one is goodie for first timers.
 As you know, England is famous for its black taxis.
 As much as you can take them for a normal taxi ride, you can also opt for a black taxi tour and this one is entirely Harry Potter themed!